Code-4-Community/dev-spikes/api-spec/llb/AuthEndpoints.md

 ## `POST user/contact_info`

->Used for registering as a participating family.
+>Used for setting famil data as a participating family.
 It is expected that a user has already
->sent a request to the regular sign up first.
+>sent a request to the regular sign up and exists.

+This route does NOT automatically create a PF request.
+That should be done with a call to `POST /protected/requests`.

 ### __Request__